paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Fetch a New Node

-A new (or recycled) node is fetched from the current node's `Home` list then moved to `Owner`.
+`Fetch` pulls a new (or recycled) node iscurrent node's `Home` list then moved to `Owner`.
 If that is not your requirement, use `node.Home.Fetch()` or `node.Owner.Fetch()`.

 ##### Push an Item to Owner

-Given a reference to an entry item, create a node where it's `Home` is the same as the current node.
-It is pushed onto the `Owner` list for processing.
+Create a  node for the entry item provided and give it the same `Home` as the current node.
+It is placed on the `Owner` list of the current node.
 #### Create a New Linked List

 Creation defines how the linked list behaves.

 ##### Unordered Lists & FIFO Stacks

-When an item is added to the list, it always becomes the `Top` element. `Bottom` becomes the oldest entry.
+When adding an item to the list, it always becomes the `Top` element. `Bottom` is the oldest entry.

 ```c#
 var numberList = new LinkedList<int>();